Ericsson/ecchronos/docs/METRICS.md

 For list of available driver metrics, refer to sections `session-level metrics and node-level metrics` in [datastax reference configuration](https://docs.datastax.com/en/developer/java-driver/4.14/manual/core/configuration/reference/)

-## Metric prefix

-It's possible to define a global prefix for all metric names.
-This is done by specifying a string in `statistics.prefix` in `ecc.yml`.
-The prefix cannot start or end with a dot or any other path separator.

-For example if the prefix is `ecChronos` and the metric name is `RepairSuccessTime`, the metric name will be `ecChronos.RepairSuccessTime`.

-By specifying an empty string or no value at all, the metric names will not be prefixed.

 ## Files